 Archiver historian Virgil Dean says Harvey opened his first restaurant in the Topeka train depot in 1876 then spread his Harvey Houses from there.
 By the time Harvey died in 1901, there were 47 restaurants and 15 hotels in the chain all excellent food served by well trained and pretty Harvey Girls.
 “Prior to this time there were very few places that people could get that kind of meal for a reasonable price in a short time,” Virgil says.

-So as train travel gave way to highways and cars, Harvey Houses faded away although a few survived into the 1060s.
-But people wanted even faster food and a couple of guys in Wichita figure out how to do that.
+As train travel gave way to highways and cars, Harvey Houses faded away, although a few survived into the 1960s.
+But people wanted even faster food, and a couple of guys in Wichita figure out how to do that.